Bryantdl7/darkstormdev/CONTRIBUTING.md

+# Contributing to Darkstorm servers

+Welcome, and thank you for your interest in comtributing to Darkstorm!

- How to submit addon requests:
+## How to submit addon requests:

-- Please post in the issues tab
+1. Please post in the issues tab
+2. **MAKE SURE NO ONE ELSE HAS MADE THE SAME ADDON REQUEST!** If someone has, comment you support on the prexisting issue.
-- Make sure to include a URL for the addon
+3. Make sure to include a URL for the addon
-- Set the subject as the addon you are requesting
+4. Set the subject as the addon you are requesting

+## Asking Questions

+You may ask questions in our Discord server (https://discord.gg/PMhyGPh) or our fourm (https://forums.darkstormservers.com/index.php?action=forum)

 You also may also submit suggestions of any kind in the issues tab.